bentalcode/Projects/README.md

-This is root repository for implementing the Aggragation Results project.
+This is root repository for implementing the 'Data Aggragation' project.

-For more information about the Aggragation Results project please read:
+For more information about the 'Data Aggragation' project please read:
-Check DataAggregationSolution.md
+DevEnvironment/DataAggregationSolution.md